 In 2010, Rockwood partnered with the Proteus Fund Security and Rights Collaborative to pilot a Fellowship program for leaders in the field.
 After a successful pilot partnership in 2010, Rockwood Leadership Institute is proud to launch a second year of the FELLOWSHIP FOR HUMAN RIGHTS AND NATIONAL SECURITY REFORM (HRNSR) LEADERS to support 24 leaders engaged in U.S. national security policy reform and the protection of diverse communities' human rights.
 With generous support from the Proteus Fund Security and Rights Collaborative, the 2011 HRNSR Fellowship aims to (1) enhance their capacity to lead and foster their organizations and networks more effectively; and (2) to collaborate across the boundaries of issue area, race and ethnicity, organizational size and resources, and geography.

 Rockwood would like to recognize the deep personal and professional commitment to leadership development and collaboration exemplified by the 2010 pilot cohort.
-As a result of their pioneering efforts for transformational change, we are able to host this second Fellowship with this important national security and human rights sector.
+As a result of their pioneering efforts for transformational change, we were able to host a second Fellowship in 2011 with this important national security and human rights sector.
 For a list of these incredible HRNSR Fellow alumni, please follow this link.